Metropolitan Police Commissioner presents award to NASSA

 Natasha, who was born near to the city of Sochi in her native Russia, was chosen because of her work with NASSA helping young people in East London.
 She said: ”It was an amazing experience, such an honour for me being Russian by birth.”

-London Basketball Charity Recognised in National Awards 2013
+London Basketball Charity Recognised in Social Change Awards 2013

 The basketball charity offers the young people of Newham, east London the opportunity to become active in sport, to play basketball on both a recreational and competitive basis and to increase awareness locally about the dangers of knife crime in London.